asvid/hugo-blog/content/posts/2025-10-12-candle-studio-story.md

 I'm the iOS developer now.
 I mean, kinda, I just released my first purely native iOS app to the App Store.
 It took just a week of filling out forms and being rejected because some rule, 9.5.1, was broken.
 It feels like dealing with insurance companies...

-I didn't write a single line of code, though.
-Even if Swift looks nice, like Kotlin with untreated ADHD.
+I didn't write a single line of code, though. **Even if Swift looks nice, like Kotlin with untreated ADHD**.

 It was all written by Claude Code :)